 Hello Moms, Dads, Brothers, Sisters, Grandmas, Grandpas, boyfriends, girlfriends, best friends, family pets, and random potential seamester students,

-Our new cove has very little waves and everyone is excited for a good night sleep.
-Not that we don’t love being cradled to bed in the arms of Mother Natures, but an almost still boat will be a nice change for once.
-New place means new dives!
+Our new cove has very few waves, and everyone is excited about a good night’s sleep.
+Not that we don’t love being cradled to bed in the arms of Mother Nature, but an almost still boat will be a nice change for once.
+A new place means new dives!
 We all hit new max depths whether we were supposed to or not.
 Both groups got to go and explore the walls, shallow caves, and species of this new arena.
 Apparently, the wall just keeps going into the depths: fast.
-80 feet came up on us quickly!
+80 feet came upon us quickly!
 There were fish as far as the eye could see, rocks covered in coral, and brightly colored sponges everywhere.

 Now I am off to go take my final Oceanography quiz before the midterm.
 Wish us all luck!

 Photo 1: Good morning Meg!
-Hope that foulie is comfier than it looks.
+I hope that foulie is comfier than it looks.